Quantification of systematic errors in the electron density and temperature measured with Thomson scattering at W7-X: Laser Misalignment

 Up to now, the effect of misalignment was only examined for intentional shifts and the profiles were averaged over the whole experiment programme.
 Because the alignment affects profile height and shape, it would be reasonable to assume that effects like beam pointing stability and mechanical vibrations of components could affect the measurements.
 It will be shown in the following that this is indeed the case.\\ During the analysed experiments, the measured electron density in one scattering volume should be temporally constant.
 Individual measurements giving evidence for that are for example the electron temperature, the diamagnetic energy (measured with diamagnetic loops) and the line integrated density (measured with an integral electron density dispersion interferometer), all of which are constant in time.
 In figure \ref{fig:single_displacement_some_volumes} the density for an example scattering volume is plotted over the beam position for all three lasers, with the average position being set to $0$ and deviations from that position called shifts. \\ At the first glance, it is apparent that the third laser is more stable, which is seen by the smaller range of shifts.
 It can also be seen that, the first laser has a flat density characteristic and thus is well aligned for that scattering volume.
 This results in a comparable jitter of $n_e$ to the one of laser 3.
 Laser 2, however, exhibits a significant drop of signal on the positive side, indicating an average beam position at the edge of a volume.
 Considering all volumes, there are cases for which laser 1 or laser 2 measure either a flat or dropping characteristic.\\

 The characteristics with dropping edges show that the positional fluctuations introduce a significant error to the measurement.
 To give an impression of the error bars introduced by these positional fluctuations all the measured $n_e$ values are shown over the major radius $R$ in figure \ref{fig:ne_over_r_jitter}.
 This shows, as expected, the smallest variation in laser 3.
 To better compare the other two lasers with the more stable third laser, the data points of the third laser were plotted in black on top of the graphs (of figure \ref{fig:ne_over_r_jitter}) in figure \ref{fig:ne_over_r_jitter_compare}.
 The increase of variation can be seen by the protruding red data points.
 It is visible that laser 1 mostly shows more deviation for larger radii.
 Laser 2 shows the most deviation in the centre.
-There, in the margins of the possible values only because of the positional jitter either a hollow, flat or peaked $n_e$ profile seems possible. \\ \\ The analysis revealed that the current mechanical stability of the beam path was insufficient.
-In the following, counter measures taken in the meantime are presented.
-The increased positional instability of two of the lasers could be traced back to an instability in a mirror mount, which was replaced by a more robust version.
-Additionally, different support structures were fortified.
-Furthermore, in the last experimental campaign it has been observed that pressure differences between the room in which the lasers are operated and the torus hall of W7-X lead to a noticeable airflow in the beam tubes.
-These airflows are thought to be the main causes for mechanical vibrations along the beam path.
-An additional Brewster window has been installed in the beam path at the entrance to the torus hall and should reliably suppress these flows.
+There, in the margins of the possible values only because of the positional jitter either a hollow, flat or peaked $n_e$ profile seems possible. \\ \\